-If a case were to come to court, the judge's main concern would be to make sure, as far as possible, that any children have a suitable home, with their main (or 'primary') carer, and then to make sure - as far as possible - that the other spouse also has suitable housing.
+If a case were to come to court, the judge's main concern would be to make sure, as far as possible, that any children have a suitable home, with their main (or 'primary') carer, and then to make sure - as far as possible - that the other partner also has suitable housing.

-So you should think about how each of you is to be housed following divorce, and how that housing can be afforded, before moving on to consider other issues.
+You should think about how each of you is to be housed following divorce, and how that housing can be afforded, before moving on to consider other issues.

-In some cases, it may also be appropriate for the spouse who earns more to make maintenance payments to the other spouse, at least for a period after the divorce.
-That may be essential to enable that spouse to afford to pay for their accommodation and its running costs.
+In some cases, it may also be appropriate for the partner who earns more to make maintenance payments to the other partner, at least for a period after the divorce.
+That may be essential to enable them to afford to pay for their accommodation and its running costs.